List of My Little Pony: Equestria Girls animations: Rainbow Rocks (2014)

-The second film released in 2014, Rainbow Rocks centers around Twilight Sparkle, Sunset Shimmer and friends' activities against evil sirens using music.
+The second film released in 2014, Rainbow Rocks centers around Twilight Sparkle, Sunset Shimmer and friends battling the Dazzlings, a trio of evil sirens who were banished to the human world long ago.
 On February 13, 2014, Meghan McCarthy wrote on Twitter that she had worked on the film during the summer of 2013.
 That same day, songwriter Daniel Ingram also wrote on the service that there would be a total of 12 songs in the film; however, only 11 songs were used in the film.
 The film had a limited theatrical release from September 27, 2014, before it was out on home media on October 28 that year.

 Friendship Games (2015)

 Released in 2015, the third installment, Friendship Games, was first teased by Rainbow Rocks co-director, Ishi Rudell on December 12, 2014.
 The film was first broadcast on September 26, 2015 on Discovery Family in the U.S. and Family Channel in Canada, and was released on home media on October 13 that year.
-In the film, the alternative universe counterpart of Twilight Sparkle, a student at Crystal Prep, is forced by Principal Abacus Cinch to disrupt Friendship Games (a sporting event held every four years with Canterlot High) with magic.
+In the film, the alternative universe counterpart of Twilight Sparkle, a student at Crystal Prep, begins investigating the magical occurrences at Canterlot High.
+After creating a device that can store magic, Twilight is forced by Principal Abacus Cinch to disrupt Friendship Games (a sporting event held every four years with Canterlot High) with magic.